 Once you have the rough sketches ready, you need to combine the aforementioned 2 steps to come up with a design concept.
 Your main objective is to come up with a concept that reflects the company as a whole.
 However, you need not confine yourself to creating a logo that looks literal and obvious.
 Instead, you could try to get a little more creative by going abstract or keeping the logo open to interpretation.
 You must make most of the information that has been provided to you so that you can make the logo look as artistic as possible.

 While you may be tempted to experiment, you must stick to vector graphics for maximum quality in your output.
 As opposed to raster images, vector graphics use mathematical equations for their designs and therefore, they can be scaled up to make a banner ad or scaled down to print on business cards without any compromise on the quality.
 Raster images, on the other hand, are made up of pixels that can cause an image to pixelate if scaled up.
 Besides, there are several industry professionals that rely solely on Adobe Illustrator, which is a premiere vector design software and delivers excellent quality.

-You may not realize it but colours play a vital role in ensuring that people remember a logo.
-Besides, you also need to understand what each colour conveys so as to make sure that you use the right colour for your logo.
+You may not realize it but colors play a vital role in ensuring that people remember a logo.
+Besides, you also need to understand what each color conveys so as to make sure that you use the right color for your logo.
 Usually, a single tone works excellently well for any type of logo and this makes it extremely adaptable.
-However, if you do wish to use several colours, you need to familiarise yourself with the colour theory.
-While a combination of some colours will elevate the appearance of your logo, making it look fresh and vibrant, others might have the exact opposite effect.
-Therefore, you must apply colours to your logo with care.
+However, if you do wish to use several colors, you need to familiarize yourself with the color theory.
+While a combination of some colors will elevate the appearance of your logo, making it look fresh and vibrant, others might have the exact opposite effect.
+Therefore, you must apply colors to your logo with care.